buffeinstein/PageRank-Explanation-And-Implementation/README.md

 ## Task 1: the power method

-**Part 1:**

-First, let's implement something that ranks all sites without a specific search - this is a feature that is useful in ranking sites' credibility.
+**Part 1:** Let's first implement something that ranks all sites without a specific search.

 IMPLEMENTATION CODE HERE AND DISCUSS IT